swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 may not be the most efficient solution.

-This is the reason you will use [:simple-dvc: DVC](../tools.md), a version control system specifically designed for efficient data management that seamlessly integrates with Git.
+This is the reason you will use [:simple-dvc: DVC](../tools.md), a version control system specifically designed to share the data and integrates well with Git.
 DVC utilizes chunking to efficiently store large files and track their changes.

 In this chapter, you will learn how to: